 - Coaching and advice for new trail runners

 spring marathon and half marathon training group

 The Duluth Running Company Spring Marathon and Half Marathon Training Group is designed to help runners train for either Grandma’s Marathon or the Garry Bjorklund Half Marathon in June.
 It attracts over 100 participants of all abilities from the Twin Ports area, and is a great opportunity to not only prepare you for your Spring Races, but also meet new people!

 Starting Tuesday, January 18th, this group meets every Tuesday and Thursday at 5:30pm, and Saturdays at 8:00am.
 Most meetings take place at Duluth Running Co.

 Get Expert Coaching

-Alisha will guide you through a 22-week training program.
+Sam will guide you through a 22-week training program.
 You’ll follow a training plan, gain advice, receive loads of information, and get to take advantage of a large, fun group to train with.
-Alisha has been training endurance athletes in different settings for more than 5 years, and has lead the Marathon Training Group for 3 years.
+Sam is a former collegiate runner and Boston Marathon qualifier and has been a a part of the Marathon Training Group for 2 years.

 Experience Real Benefits